-The table in Figure 6 lists the five most common causes of infant deaths in Los Angeles County in 2009, along with their position the previous year for ordinal comparison.
+The table in Figure 6 lists the five most common causes of infant deaths in Los Angeles County in 2010, along with their ordinal position the previous year for comparison.
 The top four causes of death have not changed since last year.
-What is notable from this list is that four of the five causes relate directly to conditions arising either prenatally (during embryonic or fetal development) or perinatally (during the birthing process) and preventing these deaths, where possible, would relate to advances and improvements in preconception prenatal care, and medical care during the perinatal period.
-For example, appropriate intake of folic acid by all women of childbearing age would significantly lower the risk of neural tube defects, which contributes to deaths in the first (largest) category.
-Other health promotion improvements in prenatal care during the gestational period would impact the number of short gestational and low-birthweight infants, the second most common cause of death.
+What is notable from this list is that four of the five causes relate directly to conditions arising either prenatally (during embryonic or fetal development) or perinatally (during the birthing process) and preventing these deaths, where possible, would relate to advances and improvements in preconception health, prenatal care, and medical care during perinatal period.
+For example. the appropriate intake of folic acid by all women of child-bearing age would significantly lower the risk of neural tube defects, which contributes to deaths in the first (largest) category.
+Other improvements in health promotion and prenatal care during the gestational period would impact the number of short gestational and low-birthweight infants, the second most common cause of death.
 SIDS is the only cause of death listed in the top five that is not directly linked to conditions arising in the prenatal or perinatal period.
 The number of deaths in this category could be positively impacted by better promotion of safe sleep practices to all parents and caregivers, such as putting all babies to sleep on their back, and discouraging bed sharing with adults or older children.

-Figure 7 shows data on infant deaths in Los Angeles County specifically attributed to child abuse and neglect for all years 2003 through 2009 stratified by gender, in both graphical and tabular form.
-The chart presents child abuse-related infant mortality rates, while the table also includes number of deaths and live births.
+Figure 7 shows data on infant deaths in Los Angeles County specifically attributed to child abuse and neglect for all years 2003 through 2010 stratified by gender, in both graphical and tabular form.
+The chart presents child abuse-related infant mortality rates, while the table also includes number of child abuse-related deaths and live births.
 The total number of infant deaths related to child abuse remain very small each year, thus an annual change of only 1 or 2 deaths will be responsible for a large percentage change in the corresponding rate.
-There were two abuse-related deaths in infants in 2009 in the County.
-Both infants were female.
-During the time span included in the figure, both the median and modal number of abuse-related infant deaths per year was 4.
+There was only one infant death attributed to abuse in 2010 in the County.
+During the time span included in the figure, the range of abuse-related infant deaths per year vary from 1 to 5, with a median value of 3.